 - Stakeholders need to act now.

-Stakeholders supply all of the corporations’ resources.
+They supply all the corporations’ resources.
 Acting collectively, stakeholders can change corporate behavior by preferring responsible corporations in all their dealings—as customers, employees, suppliers, communities, investors, and credit extenders.

 An effective information system would enable stakeholders to control corporations.
 The ramifications are huge and complex.
-Stakeholder control would extend potentially to any change in corporate behavior that had widespread potential stakeholder support.
+Stakeholder control would extend potentially to any change in corporate behavior for which data are furnished and wide stakeholder support exists.

 What are the Objections?